margo/specification/system-design/margo-api-reference/workload-api/device-api/device-capabilities.md

 # Device Capabilities

-Devices need needs to provide the workload orchestration web service with its capabilities and characteristics.
+Devices MUST provide the workload orchestration service with its capabilities and characteristics.
 This is done by calling the Device API's `device capabilities` endpoint.

 ### Route and HTTP Methods